mendix/docs/content/en/docs/refguide/modeling/integration/web-services/testing-web-services-using-soapui.md

 | SoapUI | 5.7.0 |

 {{% alert color="warning" %}}
-All images, names and steps in this how-to are based on Studio Pro 9.24.
-When using other versions the images and/or names on your screen may be different than the images or names used in this how-to.
+All images, names, and steps in this how-to are based on Studio Pro 9.24.
+When using other versions, the images and/or names on your screen may be different than the images or names used in this how-to.
 {{% /alert %}}

 ## 3 Publishing More Microflows as Web Service Operation

-In [Expose a Web Service](/howto/integration/expose-a-web-service/) you already published the microflow *GetCustomers* as web service operation.
-In this chapter you will create two more microflow and publish them as web service operation.
+In [Expose a Web Service](/howto/integration/expose-a-web-service/), you published the microflow *GetCustomers* as web service operation.
+In this document, you will create two more microflows and publish them as web service operations.

-1. Open Studio Pro.
-2. Open the app you created in [How to Expose a Web Service](/howto/integration/expose-a-web-service/).
+1. Open the app you created in [How to Expose a Web Service](/howto/integration/expose-a-web-service/).
-3. Create a **Microflow** that creates a customer and returns a Boolean:
+2. Create a microflow that creates a customer and returns a Boolean:

     {{< figure src="/attachments/refguide/modeling/integration/testing-web-services-using-soapui/model1.jpg" >}}

-4. Create a **Microflow** that deletes a customer and returns a Boolean:
+3. Create a microflow that deletes a customer and returns a Boolean:

     {{< figure src="/attachments/refguide/modeling/integration/testing-web-services-using-soapui/model2.jpg" >}}

-5. Publish both microflows as web service operation of the **CustomerWebservice** as described in chapter 4 of [How to Expose a Web Service](/howto/integration/expose-a-web-service/).
+4. Publish both microflows as web service operations of the **CustomerWebService** as described in [How to Expose a Web Service](/howto/integration/expose-a-web-service/).

 ## 4 Creating a New SOAP Project

-In this chapter you will create a new SOAP project.
+In this section, you will create a new SOAP project.

 1. Open **SoapUI**.
 2. Press **CTRL+N** to create a new SOAP project.